Share this article

 - Delta Airlines: integrating credit cards.
 There’s a lot to like about SkyMiles: miles that never expire, thousands of potential destinations.
 But Delta builds customer loyalty with a powerful incentive: linking your credit card use to the airline you fly.
 They offer tens of thousands of points just for signing up for a Delta credit card — and once you’re signed up, you earn Delta miles.
 It’s a powerful incentive for staying queued in the Delta “system.”

-What do these customer loyalty programs have in common?
+What do these customer loyalty program examples have in common?
 They get creative with incentives.
 They don’t expect brand recognition alone to draw in customers.
 They go out and get those customers by giving customers reasons for signing up, staying in, and feeling like VIPs.

 Tips for Building Customer Loyalty